S. L. Bhat

 S. L. Bhat was the Chairman of the Jammu & Kashmir Public Service Commission; he succeeded Arun Kumar in 2009.
 He was previously Financial Commissioner, Planning & Development Department.
-He was succeeded by Abdul Latief Deva as Chairman in 2015.
+He was succeeded by Abdul Latief Deva as chairman in 2015.

 Biography

-Born on January, 1st 1950 at Chandapura, Harwan Srinagar Shiban Lal Bhat graduated from Sir Parshurambhau College, Pune, Maharashtra and did his Masters in Political Science from Kashmir University.
+Born on January, 1st 1950 at Chandapura, Harwan Srinagar Shiban Lal Bhat graduated from Sir Parshurambhau College, Pune, Maharashtra and did his master's degree in Political Science from Kashmir University.
 He pursued a master's degree from Jawahar Lal Nehru University, New Delhi and also a Masters in Development Management and Environment from Glasgow University, U.K.